vsrinivas/fuchsia/docs/qemu.md

 To exit qemu, enter Ctrl-a x.
 Use Ctrl-a h to see other commands.

-## Enabling Networking under Qemu (x86-64 only)
+## Enabling Networking under QEMU (x86-64 only)

 The run-magenta-x86-64 script, when given the -N argument will attempt to create a network interface using the Linux tun/tap network device named "qemu".
-Qemu does not need to be run with any special privileges for this, but you need to create a persistent tun/tap device ahead of time (which does require you be root):
+QEMU does not need to be run with any special privileges for this, but you need to create a persistent tun/tap device ahead of time (which does require you be root):